mattvenn/ADS7883-pmod/README.md

 # PMOD 2 x ADS7883 ADC

 the ADS7883 is a 12 bit, serial ADC.
 It can sample up to 3MHz, and can be supplied up to 5v.

 It needs 3 pins to operate: clk, select and data.
-On this board, both ADCs share a clock.

 Supply can be 3.3v from the PMOD (limits maximum range of ADC to 3.3v), or 5v with a precision regulator and an external supply between 5.5v and 16v.